SHEscher/research-project/research-project-no-python/{{cookiecutter.project_slug}}/results/README.md

 ## Statistics

-*Brief description about the applied statistics, and where results can be found.*
+*Brief description about the applied statistics and where results can be found.*